Skip to Main Content

 From barns to ballrooms, discover reception venues that feel like you.

-3. The Maid of Honor
+3. Honor Attendants

 Following the parent speeches, Croce recommends having the maid of honor go next in the wedding toast order.
 However, some couples opt to flip the order and have the best man speak first followed by the maid of honor.
-The maid of honor speech typically includes an introduction and a short story explaining their relationship with the couple, personal anecdotes, funny stories, encouraging words and a closing remark with a toast.
+The maid-of-honor speech typically includes an introduction and a short story explaining their relationship with the couple, personal anecdotes, funny stories, encouraging words and a closing remark with a toast.

 Do You Have to Follow the Traditional Wedding Speech Order?